blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 	[
 	  {
-	    "satoshis"             // (number)   the difference of satoshis "txid"                 // (string)   the related transaction id "index"                // (number)   the related input or output index "height"               // (number)   the block height
+	    "satoshis"              (number)   the difference of satoshis
+	    "txid"                  (string)   the related transaction id
+	    "index"                 (number)   the related input or output index "height"                (number)   the block height
-	    "address"              // (string)   the base58check encoded address }
+	    "address"               (string)   the address
+	  }
 	]

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::